 - Click on OK, Publish button changes to Schedule Click on Schedule to schedule post to be published at a future date

 Don’t be overly concerned if your article is too long as it does not matter if your visitors don’t read it all just that they are able to find what they are after in the article.
-You can make this easy on your readers by adding a table fo contents just after the opening paragraph so they can quickly go to that part of the article that addresses their immediate need.
+You can make this easy on your readers by adding a table of contents just after the opening paragraph so they can quickly go to that part of the article that addresses their immediate need.
 By creating long and in-depth articles your visitors are more likely to bookmark them and use them as a reference source when conducting research and so may return several times to the same article, each time taking something new away with them.

 If you are not good at coding HTML you can use the following plugin Easy Table of Contents to add a table of content to your articles automatically.
 The plugin offers full customizability so you can have the table of contents display as you like.
-The below image is an example of how the table of contents can look depending on how you configure the plugin.
-I have it so that it can be toggled by clicking on the burger menu icon.

 There are platforms like iWriter and Scripted where you can hire a freelance writer to do the writing for you if you are pressed for time.
 Please see my post on Guest Blogging where I write more on this.